xline-kv/Xline/USAGE.md

 auth_private_key = '/etc/xline/private_key.pem'
 ```

-For tuning and development purpose, the cluster section provides two subsections, curp_cfg, and client_timeout, with the following definitions and default values.
+For tuning and development purpose, the cluster section provides two subsections, curp_cfg, and client_config, with the following definitions and default values.

 ```toml
 [cluster.curp_config]